maartenJacobs/gadk/README.md

 and finally deploying said artifact.
 They can also be used for debugging, as Github Actions expose the artifacts created by a workflow.

-The default implementation of artifacts uses the `actions/upload-artifact@v1` action to upload an artifact in one job and then use the `actions/download-artifact@v1` action to download the artifact in a downstream job.
+The default implementation of artifacts uses the `actions/upload-artifact@v2` action to upload an artifact in one job and then uses the `actions/download-artifact@v2` action to download the artifact in a downstream job.

 `gadk` provides a simple abstraction of artifacts called `Artifact`.
 To use it you create an artifact